5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 4.9

-Notice how the clock speeds are very close to each other despite some CPUs being way more expensive and more recent.
+Notice how the clock speeds are very close to each other despite being generations apart.

 For the average basic work done on a laptop for Data Science all of these clock speeds are fast enough.

-If you want to maximize CPU power for parallel scripts & algorithms in data science, you only have to pick an 8 core CPU as some algorithms and tasks will take advantage of CPU cores (Up to 8 on average) if they do not support GPU core usage.
+If you want to maximize CPU power for parallel scripts & algorithms in data science, you want to pick the 8-core CPUs.

 For Intel & AMD CPUs: Which Clock Speed is good?